 For a long time the trails in the woods consisted of a series of desire lines and at one point had a couple of impressive North Shore Style ladder drops!
 When Sheffield Wildlife Trust took over the management of the woods in 2010, they were keen to formalise a trail network into something that was more sustainable.

 It was from this working relationship with SWT that Peaty’s Steel City DH came about, initially to help raise money and awareness for SWT to buy the woods, but in recent years all money raised from the race has gone into the construction and maintenance of the trails.
-To the point where we are now with a fully surfaced and signposted loop consisting of three professionally constructed downhill trails that are connected by Bridleway (fireroad) climbs.
-The loops signposting starts across the road from the Forestry Commission car park on Woodhead Road
+There is now a fully surfaced and signposted loop consisting of three professionally constructed downhill trails that are connected by Bridleway (fireroad) climbs.
+The signposting starts across the road from the Forestry Commission car park on Woodhead Road

 As well as a loop, with all the DH trails starting from the top Bridleway, many riders opt to session the downhill tracks and you will find riders in the woods on bikes from hardtails through to full on DH rigs